 If you do not have access to a 4x4 Jeep, then there are multiple tour operators that run trips during these times, including solely bus fares, super jeep tours and various hiking tours.

-It is only possible to access Landmannalaugar via super jeep during the winter and visitors will not be able to access the area using a rental car.
+It is only possible to access Landmannalaugar via super jeep during the winter and visitors will not be able to access the area using a normal rental car.
+If you are looking for an excursion to the winter wonderland in Landmannalaugar, have a look at the three days Landmannalaugar in Winter where you get the chance to see amazing northern lights, stay in a remote mountain hut, ride a snowmobile and bathe in the geothermal hot spring.

 The Icelandic Touring Association (Ferðafélag Íslands) has several locations within Landmannalaugar, including a small shop, toilet facilities (including showers), three campsites and a mountain hut that can accommodate up to 78 people and is equipped with sleeping bags.